 Undergraduate & Graduate Catalog:

 Excused Absences.
-Although instructors’ policies govern how excused absences will be handled in their classes, certain absences are considered legitimate by the University.
-These include illness, death in the immediate family, religious observance, jury duty, and involvement in University-sponsored activities.
-Students returning to a class after a legitimate absence can expect their instructor’s assistance within the limits of the instructor’s established attendance policyacand the need to address the course learning outcomes.some accommodation (e.g., makeup work, excused absences, change of grade computation) will be arranged subject to previously announced limitations.
+Although instructors’ policies govern how - absences will be handled in their classes, certain absences are considered legitimate by the University and hence instructors should consider excused.
+These excused absences include illness, medical care of an individual for whom student has care-giving responsibilities, death in the immediate family, religious observance, jury duty, and involvement in University-sponsored activities.
+Students returning to a class after an excused absence can expect their instructor’s assistance, within the limits of the instructor’s established attendance policy, in arranging accommodations to address the course learning outcomes (e.g., makeup work, excused absences, change of grade computation).

-.
-In cases of legitimate absences—such as illness, death in the immediate family, religious observance, jury duty, involvement in University-sponsored activities—There are occasions where the size or nature of the course makes it necessary to set limits on the number of excused absences or the availability of makeup work, for exams or special events such as field trips or outside speakers.
+There are occasions where the size or nature of the course makes it necessary to set limits on the number of excused absences or the availability of makeup work, for example, for exams, team assignments, assignments requiring facilities for which access or availability is limited, or special events such as field trips or outside speakers.
 Such limitations will be explained in the instructor’s statement of attendance policy at the beginning of each course.

 If you are involved in scheduled activities that might conflict with your class schedule, check with your instructor as early as possible to clarify that there will be no conflict with the policy.